data-lessons/library-openrefine-DEPRECATED/lesson-materials/Basic-OpenRefine-functions-I.md

 OpenRefine only displays a limited number of lines of data at one time.
 You can adjust the number choosing between 5, 10 (the default), 25 and 50.

 ###Reordering and renaming columns
 Many operations in OpenRefine are accessed from the drop down menus at the top of each column.
-You can re-order the columns by clicking the drop down menu at the top of the first column (labelled 'All'), and choosing 'Edit columns' -> 'Re-order / remove columns …'
+You can re-order the columns by clicking the drop down menu at the top of the first column (labelled 'All'), and choosing 'Edit columns->Re-order / remove columns …'

 You can then drag and drop column names to re-order the columns, or remove columns completely if they are not required.